AttorneyOnline/docs/AO Documentation/docs/authoring/themes/What's New?.md

 - Added a visible Music Display - Now you don't need to scroll through IC logs to see what's playing!
 - Added customizable emote button sizes (used to be hardcoded as a 40x40 button)
 - Added a Sound Effects dropdown menu.
 No more need to tie Sound Effects to specific sprites (but you still can if you want to)!
+- Added a visible effects dropdown, as well as the ability to let themes have their own visible effects that they can use.
+(You can find more on the character-specific side in the Characters Overview document)
+- Public and Private Evidence screens - Now
 ### courtroom_config.ini
 ```ini
 ; The scrolling music name display